Erysimum arenicola

 Erysimum arenicola, the Cascade wallflower, is a plant species native to British Columbia, Washington and Oregon.
 It is found at high elevations from 900 to 2200 m in the Cascade and Olympic Mountains as well as on Vancouver Island.

 Erysimum arenicola is a perennial herb up to 30 cm tall.
 Leaves are narrow, up to 8 cm long.
 Flowers are yellow, borne in a raceme.
-Fruits are narrow and elongated, up to 10 cm long, straight or twisted, strongly torulose (= much narrower in between seeds).
+Fruits are narrow and elongated, up to 10 cm long, straight or twisted, strongly torulose (= much narrower in between seeds) giving a lumpy appearance along the length of the mature fruit (silique).